JCPedroza/algorithms-and-data-structures-py/algorithms_and_data_structures/README.md

 # Algorithms and Data Structures

-Each implementation module includes at least two things

-1) Implementation binded to an identifier
+Each implementation module includes the algorithm, or data structure, or solution, binded to a variable that has a specific name for each section:

-  - For algorithms, identifier is `algorithm`
+- For algorithms, the identifier is `algorithm`
-  - For data structures, identifier is `structure`
+- For data structures, the identifier is `structure`
-  - For project euler, identifier is `solution`
+- For project euler, the identifier is `solution`

-2) A name that identifies the implementation.
+Every implementation module must also include a `name` field that identifies and differentiates that implementation from others.

-This is the expected module interface for interoperability, including unit testing.
+In other words, the expected interface for all implementations has two
+components:

+- The implementation of the algorithm, or data structure, or solution itself
+- And the name of the implementation

-# Algorithms
+## Algorithms

-# Data Structures
+## Data Structures

-# Project Euler
+## Project Euler